automateyournetwork/WindowsFacts/README.md

 ## Run the playbook(s)

-1. Update your hosts file and include the Windows hostname under [Windows].
+1. Update your hosts file and include the Windows hostname under [WINDOWS].
 If FQDN is required for the Ansible Linux host please use the FQDN.

-[Windows]
+[WINDOWS]

 yourhost.your.domain.com